chenlab-uva/InteractiveRelatednessPlots/README.md

 ```
 ## Example output

-First, select the *.seg file from KING, and then type a Family ID to be visualized.
+First, select the *.seg file from KING, and then type a family ID to be visualized.
 We will see two plots with reported pedigree information and the inferred relatedness.

 <img src="https://github.com/chenlab-uva/InteractiveRelatednessPlots/blob/main/viewFamily/viewfamily_1.png" width="854" height="480">